Which COVID variants have been identified and how infectious are they?

 Since then, several other variants have emerged in different parts of the world.

-Changes in the coronavirus are not unusual: viruses have more opportunities to mutate as they infect more people but experts have said that SARS-CoV-2 has been slower to change, and thus more stable.
+Changes in the coronavirus are not unusual: viruses have more opportunities to mutate as they infect more people but experts have said that SARS-CoV-2 has been slower to change.

 Here’s what we know about the coronavirus variants in Britain, South Africa, Brazil and California.